trcwebdesign/alpha-video/docs/windows.md

 You can download the latest version of the installer by clicking [here](https://github.com/unofficial-skills/alpha-video/releases/download/1.4/alpha-video.exe).

 When you open the program it will ask you to choose your desied sub domain name.
-One you have entered it a new window will appear displaying
+Once you have entered it, a new window will appear displaying

 ```
 By AndrewsTech